Mission Statement:

 7. Responsible marketing

 We are committed to communicating in an honest and clear manner our ecotourism product.
-We are aware of greenwashing practices and bearing this in mind our marketing and communications plan entails the following:
+We are aware of greenwashing practices and bearing that in mind our marketing and communications plan entails the following:

 • Our marketing is highly targeted to our client group